codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

 {{< /highlight >}}

 {{<notebox>}}
-**Note:** Above pattern is set for `main` branch but you can set similar patterns for any branch depending on your workflow.
+**Note:** The Above pattern is set for the `main` branch but you can set similar patterns for any branch depending on your workflow.
 {{</notebox>}}

 **Example 3**.
-Trigger a new build when adding new labels to your pull requests.
+Trigger a build when adding a label to your pull request.

 {{< highlight yaml "style=paraiso-dark">}}
 triggering: